If you love canned spaghetti, you need to know how to make it at home. Here is our family recipe, with step by step photos and instructions!

 That being said, my Granny and Mum have both bottled fruit using this method forever with no problems, and I have too.
 The only reason I'm moving away is because I love trying new things and the science behind how preserving is done using a water bath method makes a lot of sense to me.
 If you are interested in learning more, I can highly recommend the Blue Book Guide To Preserving (affiliate link) for lots of really useful information.

-Anyway, the point is - we use the overflow method for this spaghetti.
+Anyway, the point is - we have always used the overflow method for this spaghetti.
 As with anything, if a jar doesn't seal you can't store it at room temperature.
 It must be refrigerated and eaten immediately or frozen.
 If you open a jar and it looks, smells or tastes a bit weird, get rid of it.
 If you are not comfortable with using this method we did try the water bath method with a few jars which I will explain below, so feel free to try that way.

 So let's get into how we make spaghetti!